Elssa Paredes

-Elsa Paredes de Salazar (20 December 1918 – 13 December 2013) was a Bolivian researcher and multifaceted journalist, promoter of women's organizations, and doll collector.
+Elssa Paredes Candia (Note: This name uses Spanish naming customs: the first or paternal surname is Paredes, the second or maternal family name is Candia, and, for married women, the optional marital name is de Salazar.)
+(20 December 1918 – 13 December 2013) was a Bolivian researcher and multifaceted journalist, promoter of women's organizations, and doll collector.

 Biography

 Early years

-Elsa Paredes was born in La Paz on 20 December 1918.
+Elssa Paredes was born in La Paz on 20 December 1918.
 Her father was the writer Rigoberto Paredes Iturri and her mother was Haydée Candia Torrico.
 Her siblings were Orestes, Mercedes, and the well-known Antonio Paredes Candia and Rigoberto Paredes Candia.
-Along with her family, Elsa spent her childhood in the northern area of the city of La Paz, more precisely in a house on Calle Sucre and Junín, in which her parents passed on to the children their passion for art and culture.
+Along with her family, Elssa spent her childhood in the northern area of the city of La Paz, more precisely in a house on Calle Sucre and Junín, in which her parents passed on to the children their passion for art and culture.

 She attended the Juana Azurduy de Padilla primary school, Liceo de Señoritas Venezuela secondary school, and the Ayacucho National College.
 She was admitted to the Higher University of San Andrés and graduated with the title of dental surgeon.
 She also studied law, politics, journalism, library science, and craft design.